MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Delete a rule

 To delete a rule, select a rule, and then select **Delete**.
-When you delete a rule, the action cannot be undone.
+When you delete a rule, the action can't be undone.

 ### Clone an existing rule